jdmonin/JSettlers2/doc/Readme.developer.md

 or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database: See "Database Setup" in [Database.md](Database.md).

-This project is designed to build with gradle 6.x, or from within an IDE like eclipse.
+This project is designed to build with gradle 6.x or 7.x, or from within an IDE like eclipse.
 Gradle builds output to `build/libs/`.

 To quickly run the server and client: In the Package Explorer pane: